History of How We Got Here

 Fr.
 Gerry Bowen - St. John the Evangelist Roman Catholic Church (Not pictured)

 November 2017, these sponsoring congregations sponsored a kickoff event which took place at St John Baptist Church and included a key note speech by Congressman Cummings and a panel discussion on patriotism and race.
-It was well attended and sparked broad interest in the conversation circles which were held monthly at each of the sponsoring congregations beginning last February.
+It was well attended and sparked broad interest in the conversation circles which were held monthly at each of the sponsoring congregations beginning that February.

 The core team continued to meet weekly through the winter and spring.
 It was a real joy and a continual learning experience for all of us.
 We received a grant from the Horizon Foundation to support the effort.
 The grant allowed us to hire Essential Partners, an organization with extensive experience and success in bringing together diverse populations to engage in facilitated conversations around common concerns.
 John Sarouff, from Essential Partners, quickly became a vital part of the planning.
 His skillful ability to listen deeply led to developing an effective process and training for the facilitators of the conversation circles.
 We realized almost immediately that our conversation circles would also need to include issues of religious bias as well as racial bias.
 John Sarouff masterfully included both in the facilitator training and circle processes.